wlchin/SampleExplorer/README.md

     ```

+- Strategy 3: Gene set as input

+    ```python

+    result = new_query_db(text_query = None, geneset = geneset_query)

+    ```

+## Modifying searches using different expansion strategies

 By default, BioRAG will perform semantic search, followed by transcriptomic expansion.
 However, this search strategy can be modified to use only semantic search alone (perfoming the expansion step using semantic similiarity).
-The "expand" parameter accepts either "transcriptome" or "semantic" as options.
+The "seed" and "expand" parameters accepts either "transcriptome" or "semantic" as options.

+1. Example 1 - perform semantic search, followed by transcriptome expansion.

     ```python

-    result = new_query_db(geneset = geneset_query, text_query = text_query, expand = "transcriptome")
+    result = new_query_db(text_query = text_query, geneset = geneset_query, search = "semantic", expand = "transcriptome")

     ```

+2. Example 2 - perform transcriptome search, followed by semantic expansion.

+    ```python

+    result = new_query_db(text_query = text_query, geneset = geneset_query, search = "transcriptome", expand = "semantic")

+    ```

+2. Example 3 - perform semantic search, followed by semantic expansion, using only a text query.

+    ```python

+    result = new_query_db(text_query = text_query, geneset = None, search = "semantic", expand = "semantic")

+    ```

+The types of searches performed depends on input.
+If only a gene set is supplied, the search step defaults to "transcriptome", with the user able to select between "transcriptome" and "semantic" for the expansion step.

+## Optional single sample GSEA

+To further refine the set of samples and studies returned by bioRAG search, ssGSEA can be peformed on all samples returned by the query.
+Use the "perform_enrichment" parameter to specifiy if ssGSEA should be performed on all samples.
+If so, the returned dataframe will contain enrichment scores, pvalues and FDRs.

 ## License